-Differences between the British and American EnglishLEXIKA 22.05.2018 About Translations Reading time: 4 min.
+Differences between British and American EnglishTomáš Eštok 10.11.2020 Meet the World with Lexika Reading time: 9 min.

-While writing a text, you may have encountered a situation when your text editor marked the spelling of a word you had written as incorrect.
-When you checked it in a dictionary, it turned out that the word was indeed correct.
-This situation may be accounted for by the differences between British and American English.
+While writing a text, you may have found your text editor marked a spelling as incorrect.
+Yet, when you checked it in a dictionary, the spelling was in fact correct.
+This can often be accounted for by the differences between British and American English.

-The key spelling difference between British and American English is the letter omission characteristic of American English.
-In writing, the British keep those letters, which accounts for the spelling differences, for instance between these words:
+The key spelling difference between British and American English is the letter omission in American English.
+For example, in writing, the British keep the letters that account for the spelling differences in these words:

-The spelling differences between British and American English also include letter change and letter reversal:
+The spelling differences between British and American English also include letter changes and letter reversals:

-Interestingly enough, in British English, no period is used after honorifics, for instance Mr Bean, Mrs Smith, House, M.D.
-The Americans normally use them.
+Interestingly enough, British English doesn’t use a period after honorifics, for instance Mr Bean, Mrs Smith, House, M.D.
+Meanwhile, Americans normally use them.

-British English and American English differ even more in terms of their pronunciation.
-You can immediately tell the difference between them when heard.
+British English and American English differ even more regarding their pronunciation.
+You immediately know the difference between British and American accents when heard.

-Whereas the ‘r’ sound is consequently pronounced in American English, it remains silent in British English unless it occupies an initial syllable position.
+While the r sound is pronounced in American English, it remains silent in British English unless it occupies an initial syllable position.
 For example:

 The stress can fall on different syllables as well: